-For immigration purposes under the INA, an adoption must:
+For immigration purposes under the INA, an adoption must satisfy these three essential elements: the order must:

-- 1. Create a legal permanent parent-child relationship between a child and someone who is not already the child's legal parent; and - 2.
-Terminate the legal parent-child relationship with the prior legal parent; and - 3.
-Accomplish points 1 and 2, above, under the law of the country or place granting the adoption.
+- 1. Be valid under the law of the country or place granting the adoption; and - 2.
+Create a legal permanent parent-child relationship between a child and someone who is not already the child's legal parent; and - 3.
+Terminate the legal parent-child relationship with the prior legal parent(s).

-This three-prong test applies to every benefit request based on an "adopted child" relationship under INA § 101(b)(1)(E), including, but not limited to:
+These requirements apply to every benefit request based on an "adopted child" relationship under INA section 101(b)(1)(E), including, but not limited to:

 - Form I-130;

 - Form I-730;

 - Form N-600;

-- Form N-600K: or
+- Form N-600K; or

-- A claim to eligibility for an immigrant visa as a derivative under INA § 203(d).
+- A claim to eligibility for an immigrant or nonimmigrant visa or classification as a derivative under INA section 203(d).

-This test also applies in non-Hague orphan cases under INA § 101(b)(1)(F) as well as Hague Convention adoption cases under INA § 101(b)(1)(G), if the child has already been adopted abroad.
+These requirements also apply in orphan cases under INA section 101(b)(1)(F) as well as Hague Adoption Convention cases under INA section 101(b)(1)(G), if the child has already been adopted abroad.

-A child "coming to the United States for adoption," also may qualify as an orphan or Hague Convention adoptee.
-For this reason, an adoption that does not satisfy the three-prong test may nonetheless establish that the prospective adoptive parents have legal custody to bring the child to the United States for adoption under INA § 101(b)(1)(F) or INA § 101(b)(1)(G).
+A child "coming to the United States for adoption," also may qualify as an orphan or as a Hague Convention adoptee.
+For this reason, an adoption that does not satisfy the three essential elements noted above may nonetheless establish that the prospective adoptive parents have legal custody to bring the child to the United States for adoption under INA section 101(b)(1)(F) or INA section 101(b)(1)(G).

-This guidance applies to both domestic and intercountry adoptions of non-U.S. children, as well as all adoption-related immigration benefits.
+This guidance applies to both domestic and intercountry adoptions of non-U.S. citizen children, as well as all adoption-related immigration benefits.